smbutterfield/ibmt17-18/_19-extended-harmonies/a1-ex-extendedharmonies.md

 [B,D] E, [B,D]| [A,C] E, [C,A,]| [D,A,] [D,B,] [E,D]| [A,2C]|]{% endcapture %}
 {% include abc-example.html number="3" abc=ex3 %}

+This piece is written for piano, but I separated the right hand into two voices to highlight the possibility of a ninth.
+You can make many of the same arguments for this excerpt as we did in the first: the ninth above this E<sup>7</sup> in measures 1, 3, and 5 is in a prominent position and present throughout the measure.
+The difference is its melodic role.
+This ninth can easily be explained as an accented neighbor tone.
+You must decide when listening to this piece if you hear this F as functional or embellishing.
+I hear it as an embellishment rather than a functioning chord tone.

 {% capture ex4 %}X:4
 T:Schumann, Dichterliebe, op.
 48 no. 9
 M:3/8